hudsonjychen/procellar/documentation/usage-guide.md

 An information icon at the bottom-left corner, which shows file details (name, size, upload time) on hover.

 The **main area** visualizes all defined processes.
 Each rule is shown as a card, summarizing included or excluded entities and any advanced filtering conditions.
-On each rule card, you’ll find an action button group:
+Next to each rule card, you’ll find an action button group:
 - Click the pen icon to edit the rule.
 - Click the trash icon to delete it (note: *deletions are irreversible*).